miracle2k/k8s-snapshots/README.md

   <tr>
     <td>KUBE_CONFIG_FILE</td>
     <td>No</td>
+    <td>Automatically uses the service account associated with the pod.</td>
     <td>
-      If not given, the service account associated with the pod is used.
+      Authentification with the Kubernetes API.
     </td>
   </tr>
   <tr>